 Renewable heat is fostered by a series of instruments.
-Heat suppliers are obliged to source all their heat deliveries from renewable heat producers.
-Gas system operators are obliged to purchase biogas offered to them at pre-set administered prices.
-Project developers of renewable heat production installations can file applications for investment support at LEIF.
-Consumers of heat from biomass or biogas are eligible for exemption from an Environmental Pollution Tax.
+Heat suppliers are obliged to source their heat deliveries from renewable heat producers to the maximum extent possible, provided environmental and quality requirements are met.
+Gas system operators are obliged to purchase biogas offered to them, which meets set environmental and quality requirements, at pre-set administrative feed-in tariffs.
+Project developers of renewable heat production installations can file applications for investment and subsidy support at Climate Change Special Programme.
+Consumers of heat from solid and liquid biomass or biogas are eligible to exemption from an Environmental Pollution Tax.

-Also for the stimulation of renewable transport fuels several instruments are in place.
+For the stimulation of renewable transport fuels several instruments are in place.
 Part of the procurement costs of agricultural raw materials for the production of dehydrated ethanol is reimbursed by an agency established by the Ministry of Agriculture.
 A biofuels (blending) quota scheme is in place prescribing minimum quota of biofuels blended in all gasoline and automotive diesel sold.
 Excise duty is due on transport fuels.
 As for biofuels the excise duty is reduced in proportion to the percentage of biomass per tonne of biofuel.
 The excise reduction is applicable to bioethanol, biodiesel, bio-ETBE and vegetable oil but not to bio-hydrogen.
-All consumers using biofuels in vehicles are exempted from environmental pollution tax.
+The purchase of battery electric vehicles (BEVs) is stimulated by a package of measures, including: